avigad/mathematics_in_lean_source/source/introduction.rst

 are you have some time to spare.
 If you are in any of these situations, this book is for you.

-[The rest of this section is science fiction right now]

 Although you can read a pdf or html version of this book online, it designed to be read interactively, running Lean from inside the VS Code editor.